List of Pepsi spokespersons: History

-Celebrities have been paid to advertise for Pepsi products.

 United States

 Joan Crawford was married to PepsiCo president Alfred Steele from 1955 to 1959 (his death), and was advertising executive and board of directors member from 1959 to 1973.

 During the 1960s, Joanie Sommers sang two popular commercial songs ("It's Pepsi, for those who think young" and "Now you see it, now you don't, oh, Diet Pepsi") for Pepsi-Cola that were run in commercials and for which she came to be often referred to as "The Pepsi Girl."

-In 1974 Joseph Nicoletti, then of Brooklyn N.Y., now a music-film consultant based in Laguna Beach, California, sang and produced the theme "You're Drinking Diet Pepsi and it Shows."
-Hal Linden (Barney Miller) did the voice-over and it was a BBD&O hit Commercial.
-Nicoletti was signed by legendary ad man Phil Dusenberry.
-Inducted into the Advertising Hall of Fame, Dusenberry co-wrote the script for the motion picture "The Natural," with Roger Towne.
-Dusenberry said Nicoletti was one of the best singing Voices in the business.

 In 1983, Michael Jackson signed a contract with Pepsi that produced many commercials and world tours through 1993.

+In 1986 Michael J Fox appeared in the first of several Pepsi commercials.
+The first sees him as a student in a library using the power of suggestion to get himself a Pepsi.
+The second in 1987 sees Fox fight his way though traffic on a rainy night to get his new female neighbour a Diet Pepsi.
+This advert was also notable for its running time at being one minute and thirty seconds long and the music by Kenny Loggins.
+Fox's last Pepsi commercial was in 1990.

 During the 1989 Grammy Awards telecast, Pepsi and Puerto Rican singer Chayanne was featured in the first advertising spot in Spanish to be broadcast on national television without dubbing or subtitles.

 In the early 1990s, Ray Charles was the star of a Diet Pepsi campaign called "You Got the Right One, Baby," which was also known as "Uh-huh."

 During the late 1990s the Spice Girls became the face of Pepsi with the tagline “Generation Next,” inspired by their song Move Over from their album Spiceworld.
 Promotion included TV commercials, CD singles for the promo single "Step to Me," and collectible cans and glasses with each Spice Girl on a different can or cup.

 In 2001, Britney Spears became a spokesperson for Pepsi.
 During her contract Spears did many commercials including ones for the World Cup and other major events.
 Spears' contract concluded with an advertisement with Pink, Beyoncé Knowles, and Enrique Iglesias, and Amr Diab.
 The ad was made featuring the cover of the song "We Will Rock You" by Queen set in a Roman gladiator arena.